openmediavault/openmediavault-docs/installation/on_debian.rst

 .. note::

-    if your IP address is configured by DHCP, the dhcp client may interfere with systemd-resolved, preventing the download of additional packages (``apt-get`` and ``wget`` fails).
+    If your IP address is configured by DHCP, the dhcp client may interfere with `systemd-resolved`, preventing the download of additional packages (``apt-get`` and ``wget`` fails).
     In that case, stop it with ``killall dhcpcd`` and repeat the ``resolvectl dns <INTERFACE> <DNS_SERVER_IP>`` command.